marcosschroh/marcosschroh.github.io/marcosschroh/posts/pyinstamation.md

 * Logging.
 * Comment generator.

-Everything looks great but here I want to tell you about the results that I had with this bot.
+Everything looks great so far, but here, I want to show you about the results I had with this bot.
-I run this bot for 5 days in row, once a day at the same time, and I the results were quiet good.
+I've been running this bot for 5 days in a row, once a day at the same time, and the results were quite good.

-First I will show you the configuration that I used for teh 5 days:
+First I will show you the configuration I used for teh 5 days:

 ```yaml
 username: yourusername